codeporting-translator/Docs/en/translator/cs2cpp/documentation/getting-started/next-gen/new-features.md

 namespace UI.Widgets.Button;
 ```

-Translator works with such namespaces like with sigle classic namespace declaration.
+Translator works with such namespaces like with a single classic namespace declaration.
 No tabs will be added (like with regular ones too).

 ### Record structs. ###